 Failure to predict the drug’s actual response in vivo can be a major reason for the failure of many new medicines in the development process.
 Therefore, it is crucial to develop a platform for screening the metabolism of candidate drugs.
 This will allow a more accurate prediction of pharmacokinetics/pharmacodynamics (PK-PD) and bioactivity of the potential new compound.

 The liver is an important organ with key roles in metabolism that affects the PK-PD response of the drugs.
-Thus, here we have provided a short review of the potential of microfluidic technology in developing microphysiological systems (MPS) for mimicking the metabolic activities of the liver, also called Liver Chips, in response to a new drug formulation.
+Thus, here we have provided a short review of the potential of Microfluidics in developing microphysiological systems (MPS) for mimicking the metabolic activities of the liver, also called Liver Chips, in response to a new drug formulation.

 All in vitro models are developed to mimic the in vivo conditions and also to reduce the number of animal models required for experiments.
 Another disadvantage of the animal tests is that the tests with animal models could be time-consuming and take time to lead to results.
 Also, the response of animal models is not necessarily the same as humans and extrapolating animal behavior to humans can be troublesome.
 Therefore, an accurate and reliable in vitro model with acceptable biological relevancy is a crucial component for toxicity testing of a new medicine formulation.

 Conventional static 2D cell cultures include Petri dishes, well plates, and cell culture flasks.
 Although they are very powerful tools for quick and high-throughput screening of one or several parameters, conventional in vitro models fail to recapitulate the in vivo habitat of the cells leading to unreliable toxicity results.
 Conventional 2D models are not capable of mimicking many features of the cells including cell-cell and cell-matrix interaction.
 More advanced models incorporating microfluidic technology have been developed recently allowing a biologically relevant environment to be made for the cell culture.